matthewkayin/goldrush-public/README.md

 `gold_main()` lives in `gold.cpp`.
 It's structure is as follows:
   1. Initialize everything
   2. Run the game loop
-    a.
-Timekeep
+      1. Timekeep
-    b.
-Poll input events
+      2. Poll input events
-    c.
-Service the network and handle network events
+      3. Service the network and handle network events
-    d.
-Update the game logic
+      4. Update the game logic
-    e.
-Render
+      5. Render
   3. Deinitialize everything

 The game loop itself operates as a state machine in which there are three states: